Destroyed in Seconds

-Destroyed in Seconds is a half-hour American television series that aired on Discovery Channel.
+Destroyed in Seconds is an American television series that premiered on Discovery Channel on August 21, 2008.

 Hosted by Ron Pitts, it features video segments of various things being destroyed fairly quickly (hence, "in seconds") such as planes crashing, explosions, sinkholes, boats crashing, fires, race car incidents, floods, factories, etc. The nature of the show closely resembles Real TV.
 The show uses real video of real events, and commentary explaining the destruction portrayed.
 Most videos have stock sound effects added.
 Some of the events seen resulted in fatalities, and all of the events have property damage.